Improving Access to Healthcare

 In April 2017, the Global Health Team was established within the CSR Department in order to clarify the directives for the Group’s global health initiatives under the 5-year business plan.
 With this new team in place, we will position the issues seen in regard to R&D, pharmaceutical technology, supply chain, marketing & sales, quality & safety management, medical affairs, and other areas of operation as tasks to be addressed throughout our entire business in order to promote global health initiatives in an integrated manner with our business.

-Various issues impede access to medical products in developing countries, including insufficient healthcare systems and medical infrastructure, a lack of people capable of manufacturing and managing the quality of medical products, and a shortage of healthcare professionals.
+Various issues impede access to medical products, including insufficient healthcare systems and medical infrastructure, a lack of people capable of manufacturing and managing the quality of medical products, and a shortage of healthcare professionals.

 By addressing these issues, we will strive to fulfill our mission, which is “To contribute to the enrichment of quality of life around the world through the creation of innovative pharmaceuticals, and through the provision of pharmaceuticals addressing diverse medical needs.”